leotm/100-days-of-code/log.md

 Watched the first half of #Open2017

 **Thoughts**
 I opened a FreeCodeCamp account a while ago, because Quincy Larson gives practical advice.
 But I didn't go much further, thinking it seems like another Codecademy.
 After hearing everyone talk on #Open2017, I thought fine - if it turns out to be easy, let's blast through them.
-A little refresher can't hurt, I'm sure I can learn a thing or two along the way, and the certificates could be nice bonus.
+A little refresher can't hurt, can maybe learn a thing or two along the way, and the certificates could be nice bonus.
 Today was mostly simple HTML5 & CSS.
 I came across [The 10 best free online courses of 2016 according to the data ](https://medium.freecodecamp.com/best-free-online-courses-of-2016-c479b55ed851#.olacxjwzg), checked out [The Nature of Code](https://www.class-central.com/mooc/3777/kadenze-the-nature-of-code), and just had to enroll.